 - Crisis communication

-- Students will gain an understanding of the homeland security enterprise to include emergency responder disciplines, prevention, protection, mitigation, response, and recovery.
+Students in the BS in Homeland Security program will gain an understanding of the homeland security enterprise, including emergency responder disciplines, prevention, protection, mitigation, response, and recovery.

 - Students will understand legal issues, information sharing, and justice as they connect to, conflict with, or are disassociated from the homeland security realm.